 G. Resiliency and Recovery

-Devices should be designed to be resilient to possible cybersecurity incident scenarios (also known as “cyber-resiliency”).
+Devices should be designed to be resilient to possible cyber incident scenarios (also known as “cyber-resiliency”) and maintain availability.
 Cyber-resiliency capabilities are important for medical devices because they provide a safety margin against unknown future vulnerabilities.

 The following recommendations are intended to help designers achieve cyber-resiliency: